Early Chapter Book Series For Girls

 11. The Katie Woo Series by Fran Manushkin

 Katie Woo is a spunky and sassy, six-year-old Asian-American schoolgirl in this popular series.
 The 43 books all follow daily little adventures in Katie’s life, from losing the school’s pet hamster at home, worrying about a sleepover, to battling the school bully and trying out gymnastics.
 Together with her best friends, Pedro and JoJo, she always finds a solution to her problems.
 Short chapters, a few sentences per page and easy storylines make this perfect for beginner readers aged 5-7.
 Available from Loot and Takealot.

-For more easy first chapter books, try these.
+For another local, easy first chapter book series, try Witchfield.

 Tip: A great idea is to take the books out from your library or buy them to share with a book club so you can cut down on costs.